ali-sobir/Optical-Network-Simulator/README.md

-#If you still face any issue you can reach me at alisobir@gmail.com
+#If you still face any issue, I'm available at alisobir@gmail.com